Coproducts in Categories of q-Matroids: Maps Between -Matroids

 We return to \cref{D-StrMap}.
 Clearly, the composition of maps of the same type is again a map of that type.
-Furthermore, $\cL$-equivalent $\cL$-maps are of the same type.
+Furthermore, $\cL$-equivalent $\cL$-maps are of the same type (see \cref{P-EquivMaps}(b) for strong maps).
 Note, however, that if~$\phi:\cM_1\longrightarrow\cM_2$ is a bijective strong (resp.\ weak) map, then $\phi^{-1}:\cM_2\longrightarrow\cM_1$ may not be strong (resp.\ weak): take for instance the identity map $\cU_{k}(\F^n)\longrightarrow\cU_{k-1}(\F^n)$.
 Being rank-preserving and being strong are not related: there exist strong maps that are not rank-preserving (e.g., the identity map from any nontrivial \qM{} $\cM=(E,\rho)$ to the trivial \qM{} on~$E$) and there exist rank-preserving maps that are not strong (e.g., $\phi:\F_2^2\longrightarrow\F_2^2,\ (x,y)\longmapsto (x,0)$ and where $\cM_1$ and $\cM_2$ are the \qM{}s on $\F_2^2$ of rank~$1$ with $\subspace{e_2}$ and $\subspace{e_1+e_2}$ as the unique flat of rank~$0$, respectively).
 Unsurprisingly, weak maps are in general not strong: take for instance the identity on $\F_2^4$, which induces a weak, but not strong map from $\cU_{2}(\F_2^4)$ to the \qM{} $\cM$ from \cref{E-NonRepr}.
 However, it can be shown that -- just like in the classical case \cite[Lemma~8.1.7]{Wh86} -- strong maps are weak.
-This needs some preparation and will be worked out in a different paper.
-We do not need this fact in this paper.
-We have the following positive result.
+This and other properties and characterizations of strong maps can be found in~\cite{Ja22}.
+We do not need those facts in this paper.
+The following simple result will suffice for our considerations.

 \begin{prop} Let $\cM_i=(E_i,\rho_i)$ be \qM{}s and $\phi:E_1\longrightarrow E_2$ be an $\cL$-isomorphism.
 Consider~$\phi$ as a map from $\cM_1$ to $\cM_2$.
 Then

 \end{prop}

 \begin{proof} Recall from \cref{R-SIso} that $\phi^{-1}$ is also an $\cL$-map.
 The first equivalence is clear.
 Consider the second equivalence. \\ ``$\Rightarrow$'' Let $\phi$ be a rank-preserving isomorphism.
 Then $\rho_2(\phi(V))=\rho_1(V)$ and $\dim\phi(V)=\dim V$ for all $V\in\cL(E_1)$.
 Using \cref{T-AxFlats} we conclude that~$V$ is a flat in~$\cM_1$ iff~$\phi(V)$ is a flat in~$\cM_2$. \\ ``$\Leftarrow$'' Let now $\phi$ and $\phi^{-1}$ be strong maps.
 Then $\phi(\cF(\cM_1))=\cF(\cM_2)$, that is, $\phi$ induces an isomorphism between the lattices of flats of~$\cM_1$ and~$\cM_2$.
 Using the height function on these lattices (see \cref{T-FlatsMatroid}(c) and \cref{T-FlatsRank}(a)) we conclude that $\rho_1(F)=\rho_2(\phi(F))$ for all $F\in\cF(\cM_1)$ and thus $\rho_1(V)=\rho_2(\phi(V))$ for all $V\in\cL(E_1)$.
 Hence~$\phi$ is rank-preserving. \end{proof}